xplshn/Britto/README.md

 Britto is a configurable birthday reminder tool that keeps track of birthdays and reminds you of upcoming ones.
 It's designed to be simple, lightweight, and efficient.

-## (non)Features
-- Britto is small, it doesn't receive any CLi arguments
-- There won't be any new features apart from simply reminding you of dates

 ## Installation

 To use Britto, simply add it to your shell's startup configuration file.